 From 1 July 2024, there is a change in reporting for non-charitable not-for-profit organisations with an active ABN, such as community sports clubs.
-For FY24 onwards, such clubs will be required to lodge an annual self-review return to access income tax exemption with the ATO, submitting the information they ordinarily use to self-assess their eligibility for income tax exemption.
+For FY24 onwards, such clubs will be required to lodge an annual self-review return to access income tax exemption with the ATO, submitting the information they ordinarily use to selfassess their eligibility for income tax exemption.

-Accordingly, while the regulatory environment for amateur sports clubs will change once they register as a charity with the ACNC under this proposal, the administrative burden will be broadly neutral, as they would no longer be required to complete the annual ATO self-assessment once registered with the ACNC.
+Accordingly, while the regulatory environment for community sports clubs will change if they are required to register as a charity with the ACNC under this proposal, the administrative burden will be broadly neutral, as they would no longer be required to complete the annual ATO self-assessment once registered with the ACNC.
 There are no regulatory requirements for amateur athletes.